sheurich/debian-repro/docs/design.md

 ### Smart Verification

-The system monitors official artifacts every 4 hours.
-It triggers builds only when detecting changes, tracking state to prevent redundant verification.
+We monitor official artifacts every 4 hours, triggering builds only when we detect changes and tracking state to prevent redundant verification.

 ### Platform Consistency Validation

-Each day the system validates platform consistency:
+Each day we validate platform consistency:
-1. Builds with current timestamp on all platforms
+1. Build with current timestamp on all platforms
-2. Compares checksums between platforms
+2. Compare checksums between platforms
-3. Tracks platform-specific success rates
+3. Track platform-specific success rates
-4. Updates cross-platform match percentage
+4. Update cross-platform match percentage

 ## Daily Builds